lee-zhg/intro-visual-recognition-object-detection/README.md

 1. Click `View credential` link of any `credential` instance and expand it.

-1. Take note of `apikey` property.
-It'll be used for the remaining of the workshop.
+1. Take note of `apikey` and `url` property.
+They'll be used for the remaining of the workshop.

 ### Access Custom Model APIs via Curl